GuidoJeuken-6512/lambda/README.md

 **Configuration:**
 - Add the integration via the Home Assistant UI (`Settings` → `Devices & Services` → `Add Integration` → "Lambda WP")
 - Enter name, host, port, slave ID, firmware version, and the number of heat pumps, boilers, heating circuits, buffer tanks, and solar modules
+- **For all device types (heat pump, boiler, heating circuit, buffer, solar) the number can be flexibly set between 0 and 5 per type.**
 - Optional: Enable room thermostat control to use external temperature sensors for each heating circuit
 - After setup, temperature ranges, firmware version and update interval can be **changed at any time** via the options

-**Room Thermostat Control:**
+**Raumthermostatsteuerung & Modbus-Schreibvorgang (Kurzfassung):**
-- Allows using an external temperature sensor for each heating circuit
+- External temperature sensors can be selected for each heating circuit (dropdown, only non-integration sensors with device_class 'temperature').
-- The sensor value is sent to the Lambda heat pump and used for regulation
-- Activation of this feature in the integration settings
-- Selection of a temperature sensor per heating circuit
+- The integration automatically and regularly writes the measured values to the Modbus registers of the heating circuits.
+- Writing is handled by the service function in `services.py` and can also be triggered manually via a service call.

 **Firmware and Sensor Handling:**
 - The firmware version can be changed later in the options dialog and triggers a full reload (including filtering of sensors)